MadisonPeterson-Porta/DataViz/README.md

 # DataViz
-I'm a sophomore at Lehigh Univeristy, majoring in International Relations and minoring in Journalism.
+I'm a sophomore at Lehigh University, majoring in International Relations and minoring in Journalism.